cobbdb/jsinclude/readme.md

 ## $jsi.$static
-The ``$jsi`` object also contains the ``$static`` array containing any static arguments pass into the Django template tag - preserving order.
+The ``$jsi`` object also contains the ``$static`` array containing any static arguments passed into the Django template tag - preserving order.

 -----------